Chillandchat/mobile/README.md

 Please check this repository for updates!

 ## API
-I made a custom API with node for Chill&chat and you can download it in the "sevrer" folder.
+The Chill&chat is made with NodeJS, can download it in the "server" folder.

 To clone: